 Visit Some Furry Friends at Alpagas Charlevoix

 Just a short 15-minute drive east of Baie-Saint-Paul is where you will find Alpagas Charlevoix, an Alpaca farm that offers paid self-guided tours of the animal enclosures and that also has a large boutique selling a variety of products made from Alpaca wool.
 They also offer trekking activities where you can be accompanied by Alpacas!
-You can visit the Alpacas year-round.
+You can visit the both Alpacas and the shop year-round.
+A self-guided tour of the Alpaca enclosures costs $10 per adult (2024), with reduced rates for children.

 This Québec National Park is one of our favourites in the province – a park known for its exceptional outdoor recreation opportunities and gorgeous landscapes.
 The park is home to a collection of mountains glacier-carved valley, the highest of which is Mont René-Richard (994 m/3,261 ft) and the most prominent of which is Mont du Lac des Cygnes (969 m/3,179 ft).